wunderwuzzi23/blog/content/posts/2023/google-bard-data-exfiltration.md

 * First the user chats with Bard providing some text [![Bard Renders Image](/blog/images/2023/bard-data-exfil-data.png)](/blog/images/2023/bard-data-exfil-data.png)

-* User navigates to the Google Doc (The Bard2000), which leads to injection of attacker instructions, and rendering of the image:
+* User navigates to the Google Doc (The Bard2000), which leads to injection of the attacker instructions, and rendering of the image:
 [![Bard Renders Image](/blog/images/2023/Bard-Exfil-Image-Markdown-crop.png)](/blog/images/2023/Bard-Exfil-Image-Markdown.png)

-* The attacker's server received the encoded data, including the secret on the page:
+* The attacker receives the data via the Bard Logger Apps Script into a Google Doc:
 [![bard logger results](/blog/images/2023/Bard-Exfil-BardLogger-Results.png)](/blog/images/2023/Bard-Exfil-BardLogger-Results.png)

-That's it!
+* **That's it.
+Mission accomplished.**

 This chain was a bit more complex as others we discussed previously (like Bing Chat, ChatGPT or Claude), because a bypass for the `CSP` had to be found.

 ## Google's Fix

 The issue was reported to Google VRP on September, 19 2023.
-After an inquiry on October 19, 2023 to check on status, since I wanted to demo at Ekoparty 2023, Google confirmed it's fixed and gave green light for the talk.
+After an inquiry on October 19, 2023 to check on status, since I wanted to demo at [Ekoparty 2023](https://ekoparty.org/eko2023-agenda/indirect-prompt-injections-in-the-wild-real-world-exploits-and-mitigations/), Google confirmed it's fixed and gave green light for including the demo in the talk.

 It's not yet entirely clear what the fix was at the moment.
 The CSP was not modified, and images still render - so, it seems some filtering was put in place to prevent insertion of data into the URL.
 That will be something to explore next!

-## Shout Out

-Again, a shout out to Kai Greshake (@KGreshake) and Joseph Thacker (@rez0__) for the collaboration and brainstorming on this one.
-Both are super talented and skilled hackers and researchers you should follow.

 ## Conclusion